 Fee-for-service hospital inpatient Medicaid spending is based upon a complex reimbursement rate which is predicated primarily on the number of patient discharges and the costs associated with those discharges.
-There are also a number of other factors which are used in determining the specific reimbursement rates for over 200 hospitals in New York State (e.g., length of hospital stay, hospital patient volume, case mix, volume, capital costs).
-The DOH updates the hospital rates annually.
+There are also a number of other factors which are used in determining the specific reimbursement rates for over 180 hospitals in New York State (e.g., length of hospital stay, hospital patient volume, case mix, volume, capital costs).
+DOH updates hospital reimbursement rates annually.